World Cup 2022: Schedule, kick-off times, final & everything you need to know

 The last-16 fixtures are due to take place between December 3-6, with the quarter-finals being held on December 9 and 10.

-Semi-final showdowns with plenty at stake are pencilled in for December 13 and 14, with the final pulling in a global audience of billions on December 18 – the day after a third place play-off has seen bronze medals handed out.
+Semi-final showdowns with plenty at stake are pencilled in for December 13 and 14, with the final pulling in a global audience of billions on December 18 – the day after the third place play-off.

 Date